UPES Integrated LLB Admissions 2025

-The Common Law Admission Test is conducted for admissions at 24 participating NLUs and 60+ affiliated law schools into the 5-year LLB programme.
-CLAT 2026 will be conducted in the first week of December 2025 in offline mode, pen and paper-based mode.
-Read the complete article to get complete details of the exam pattern of CLAT 2026, CLAT section wise marks, CLAT exam format, and other important details.
+The Common Law Admission Test is conducted for admissions at 26 participating NLUs and 60+ affiliated law schools into the 5-year LLB programme.
+CLAT 2026 will be conducted on December 7, 2025 in offline mode, pen and paper-based mode.
+Read the complete article to get complete details of the exam pattern of CLAT 2026, CLAT section-wise marks, CLAT exam format, and other important details.

 Here are some important points related to the CLAT paper pattern: